mcbeav/Finder.css/README.md

 - [ ] Change Side Bar From Menu Items To Specific Folders Like Finder
 - [ ] Rework / Restyle The Breadcrumb Links

+## Known Issues
+*A few issues I am aware of, and working on a fix.
+I believe these issues are occuring due to bugs with specific browser rendering bugs.
+Please send me an email, or open an issue if you find any bugs or issues with the stylesheet & I'll get them fixed.*

+- [ ] Search Placeholder Color In Dark Mode In Firefox Should Be White & Firefox Refuses To Render The Specified Style
+- [ ] Selection Styles Are Not Applying In Chrome Or Firefox

 ## Author
 - mcbeav - 422939+mcbeav@users.noreply.github.com